awsdocs/amazon-lexv2-developer-guide/doc_source/build-test.md

 ![\[The test window showing the summary view of a conversation with a bot.\]](http://docs.aws.amazon.com/lexv2/latest/dg/images/test-example-2.png)

 You can also use the test inspection window to see the JSON structures that are sent between the bot and the test window\.
-You can see both the request from the test window and the response from Amazon Lex\.
+You can see both the request from the test window and the response from Amazon Lex V2\.

 ![\[The test window showing the JSON structures used in a conversation with a bot.\]](http://docs.aws.amazon.com/lexv2/latest/dg/images/test-example-3.png)